 This debate examines these ideas from different perspectives, and focuses on the digital dimension of the transformations required to safeguard our democracy and develop a new sense of national direction and purpose amidst the rapidly changing world order.

-The Cumberland Lodge Debate will take place in the Large Common Room at Goodenough College in Holborn, on Thursday 7 November 2019 at 6pm.
+The Cumberland Lodge Debate will take place in the Large Common Room at Goodenough College in Holborn, on Thursday 7 November 2019.

-It will be chaired by our Chair of Trustees, the Rt Hon the Baroness Prashar of Runnymede.
+It will be chaired by our Chair of Trustees, Baroness Prashar of Runnymede.

 The panel discussion will be followed by a Q&A session and drinks reception.